ICRC vehicles move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, March 24.
-Seven cars and one truck of the International Committee of the Red Cross (ICRC) have driven along Azerbaijan's Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.
+BAKU, Azerbaijan, March 26.
+Seven cars and four truck of the International Committee of the Red Cross (ICRC) have driven along Azerbaijan's Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, there are no obstacles for them.